TID-Lab/aggie/docs/content/usingaggie/usingaggie.md

 ### The Incident Filter Bar

 With *filters*, verifiers can narrow down their search.
-In some cases, there might arise the need to search for specific types of incidents.
+In some cases, there might arise the need to search for specific types of groups.
 Filters are the best way to achieve this.
 Below are a number of filters that can be used.

 #### Filtering by Assigned User

-1. From the incidents page, click the **Assigned To** menu on the filter bar.
+1. From the groups page, click the **Assigned To** menu on the filter bar.
-2. Select an *assignee (username)* to display only the incidents assigned to that verifier.
+2. Select an *assignee (username)* to display only the groups assigned to that verifier.

     ![Filtering by Assigned User](incident_assignment.png)

 #### Filtering by Status

 1. Click the **Status** menu on the filter bar.
-2. Select *Open* or *Closed* to view incidents in these categories.
+2. Select *Open* or *Closed* to view groups in these categories.

     ![Filtering by Status](incident_filtering_by_veracity.png)

 #### Filtering by Veracity

 1. Click the **Veracity** menu on the filter bar.
-2. Select the veracity status (*unconfirmed, confirmed, confirmed true* etc.) to display all incidents associated with that veracity status.
+2. Select the veracity status (*unconfirmed, confirmed, confirmed true* etc.) to display all groups associated with that veracity status.

     ![filtering by Veracity](incident_filtering_by_veracity.png)